JuliaStats/TimeSeries.jl/docs/src/operators.md

 ## Mathematical

-Mathematical operators create a `TimeArray` object where values are computed on shared timestamps when two T`imeArray` objects are provided.
+Mathematical operators create a `TimeArray` object where values are computed on shared timestamps when two `TimeArray` objects are provided.
 Operations between a single `TimeArray` and `Int` or `Float` are also supported.
 The number can precede the `TimeArray` object or vice versa (e.g. `cl .+ 2` or `2 .+ cl`).
 Broadcasting single-column arrays over